m-r-hunt/m-r-hunt.github.io/_posts/2026-08-24-every-zelda.markdown

 * Phantom Hourglass
 * Spirit Tracks
 * A Link Between Worlds
+* Echoes of Wisdom (Note)

+Note: I forgot about Echoes of Wisdom when originally writing this.
+Despite looking at a list of all the Zelda games to formulate this list.
+So it wasn't included as an option for the first 2 rolls (although wouldn't have been rolled anyway based on the results).

 The end result of this should be a series of fairly involved blog post reviews of each game in the series.
 Watch this space.
 And finally the first game to be played is: